Greater Hyderabad Municipal Corporation: Secunderabad Municipality

-Municipal Corporation of Hyderabad

 The Hyderabad Corporation and the Secunderabad Corporation, were established in 1950 via the Hyderabad Corporation Act.
 Jubilee Hills Municipality merged in Hyderabad Corporation during this time.
 In 1955, the Hyderabad Municipal Corporation Act merged the municipal corporations overseeing Hyderabad and neighbouring Secunderabad.

 Once again in 1955, both the municipal corporations of Hyderabad and Secunderabad were merged to form Municipal Corporation of Hyderabad (MCH).
 In 1956, Hyderabad became capital of Andhra Pradesh after the state was formed.

-Greater Hyderabad Municipal Corporation
+Greater Hyderabad Municipal Corporation (2007–present)

 The Greater Hyderabad Municipal Corporation was formed on 16 April 2007 by merging 12 municipalities and 8 gram panchayats with the Municipal Corporation of Hyderabad.
-The municipalities are L. B. Nagar, Gaddi annaram, Uppal Kalan, Malkajgiri, Kapra, Alwal, Qutubullapur, Kukatpally, Serilingampalle, Rajendranagar, Ramachandrapuram, and Patancheru.
+The municipalities are L. B. Nagar, Gaddi Annaram, Uppal Kalan, Malkajgiri, Kapra, Alwal, Quthbullapur, Kukatpally, Serilingampally, Rajendranagar, Ramachandrapuram, and Patancheru.
 These municipalities are in Rangareddy district and Medak district.
 The panchayats are Shamshabad, Satamarai, Jallapalli, Mamdipalli, Mankhal, Almasguda, Sardanagar and Ravirala.

 The Government Order 261 was initially issued in July 2005.
 Now, the Supreme Court has rejected the plea to interfere into the matter, the Andhra Pradesh government has passed the GO 261 that is related to the creation of Greater Hyderabad on 16 April 2007.
-Earlier, the twin cities of Hyderabad and Secunderabad had a population of 45 lakhs living in an area of 172 km².
+Earlier, the twin cities of Hyderabad and Secunderabad had a population of 45 lakhs living in an area of 172 km2.
 The new urban agglomeration sprawls across 625 km2 with a population of 67 lakhs.
 The erstwhile city of the Nizams has now transformed into an area far greater.

 The Government has decided to divide the Greater Hyderabad Municipal Corporation into Six zones in 2019 (south, east, north, north east, west and central zones), 30 circles and 150 wards.
 Old City has about 50 wards in seven circles.
 Each ward would cover about 40,000 - 50,000 people.
 The GHMC is headed by a Commissioner and also has a Special Commissioner both of whom belong to IAS.
 Each zone will have a zonal commissioner, an officer of the rank of additional commissioner with a deputy municipal commissioners heading every circle.
 There will also be a separate engineering wing with an Engineer in Chief and Chief Engineer at head office level and a superintending engineer for each zone; a town planning wing with Additional Commissioner (Planning) and a Chief City Planner at the head office level and a city planner for each zone.

 Secunderabad cantonment does not come under purview of GHMC.
-There are eight civilian wards in Secunderbad Cantonment Board, with a population of four lakh.
+There are eight civilian wards in Secunderabad Cantonment Board, with a population of four lakh.

 In February 2018, Greater Hyderabad Municipal Corporation (GHMC) has listed its municipal bonds on the Bombay Stock Exchange (BSE).
-The civic body became the second to list its bonds on the BSE’s newly launched bond platform.
+The civic body became the second to list its bonds on the BSE's newly launched bond platform.

 Jurisdiction

-The Greater Hyderabad Municipal Corporation (GHMC) comprises the limits of the erstwhile Municipal Corporation of Hyderabad (MCH) along with the 10 municipalities and 8 panchayats in erstwhile Ranga Reddy district and other 2 municipalities in erstwhile Medak district.
+The Greater Hyderabad Municipal Corporation (GHMC) comprises the limits of the erstwhile Municipal Corporation of Hyderabad (MCH) along with 10 municipalities and 8 panchayats in erstwhile Ranga Reddy district and 2 municipalities in erstwhile Medak district.